-Currently, Benin is a multiparty democracy, and it has experienced stability since 1991 when Marxism was done away with in favor of democracy.
-The presence of different ethnic groups in the country means that there is diversity, hence a mix of cultures, which are different and unique in their respect.
+Currently, Benin is a multiparty democracy, and it has experienced relative stability since 1991 when Marxism was done away with in favor of capitalist democracy.
+The presence of different ethnic groups in the country means that the country contains a diverse mix of cultures, which are different and unique in their respect.

 History Of Benin

-After independence in 1960, the political situation took a turn for the worse as ethnicity played a role in the political squabbles that followed.
+After independence in 1960, the political situation became very charged as ethnicity-based disagreements erupted.
 Numerous coups by the military made the situation worse.
 A Marxist government came to power in 1975 and foreign investment dried up as businesses were nationalized and Benin began the descent into autocracy.
-The end of the cold war brought a wind of democratization in Africa too, and Benin renounced Marxism and adopted democracy.
-Though the economic situation is yet to improve, it will take some time to undo the damage that political instability had done to the economy has been a lengthy process.
+The end of the Cold War brought a wind of democratization in Africa too, and Benin renounced Marxism and adopted a new political structure.
+Undoing the damage that political instability caused to the economy has been a lengthy process.

-Music is one of the reasons that has made Benin famous around the world stage.
+Music has made Benin famous around the world stage.
 Musicians like Angelique Kidjo get international acclaim due to the use of the traditional drum beats and their authentic compositions that enthrall audiences in international and local festivals.
-Native music has undergone notable evolutions due to interactions between locals and foreigners.
-The sounds of Benin music is a combination of the native, French carabat, rock and roll and even rhumba.
+The music native to Benin has undergone notable evolutions due to interactions between locals and foreigners.
+The sounds of Benin music is a combination of its traditional sounds, French carabat, rock and roll and even rhumba.

-Voodoo Religion In Benin
+Vodun Religion In Benin

-Other Cultural Festivals In Benin
+Cultural Festivals In Benin